Happy Halloween cards: A new way to celebrate a very old holiday

 Vintage Halloween cards for kids: No tricks to pull — no pranks to play…

-Halloween card with a black cat sitting inside a magician’s hat (1977)
+Among vintage Halloween cards for kids, there is this one with a black cat sitting inside a magician’s hat (1977)

 Featuring ghost and ballerina costumes (1977)